-Located in front of the Fisherman’s Bastion, Matthias Church is another sightseeing which you need to visit in your Budapest itinerary for 2 days.
+Located in front of the Fisherman’s Bastion, Matthias Church is another sightseeing you need to visit in your Budapest itinerary for 2 days.
 The finest romantic architecture will take your breath.
 Altogether with the Bastion Wall, this place is on our top list of things to do in Budapest.
-A complete itinerary on Budapest hilltop, the best to do in Europe with kids as well.
+A complete itinerary on the Budapest hilltop is the best to do in Europe with kids.

-The white marble church is one of the oldest in the city, a mismatch of artistic styles, although located mostly in the late Gothic style.
+The white marble church is one of the oldest in the city, a mismatch of artistic styles, although located mainly in the late Gothic style.